Henrik-Alexander/unveiling_disparities/README.md

 # Subnational Birth Squeezes

 This folder contains the code to fully reproduce the result of the paper **Subnational Birth Squeezes.
-A cross-country comparison**.
+Male-Female TFR Differences Across Eight High- and Middle-Income Countries over Time**.
 All code on which this analysis is based was written in the [**R**](https://www.r-project.org/) statistical programming language.

 ## Software and hardware